Weaving the Web

 With intention and care, you and your grief are supported through:

-Gentle, relational listening and somatic, sense-based practices
+• Gentle, relational listening and intutive reflection and guidance

 I offer free, 15 minute consultations over zoom, to decide whether Weaving the Web is the right fit for you.
 You can schedule that here, ore reach out by email the available sessions don’t work for you.